Apple iPad notes

 ## Surface texture

-There are two kinds of built-in glass texture of iPads: **Smooth glass** and **Nano texture**
+There are two built-in glass textures for iPads: **Smooth glass** and **Nano Texture**

-* **Smooth glass** - Almost all iPads have their standard smooth glass.
-When using the Apple Pencil with the iPad, most people will find that touching the glass feels "slippery".
-Some people a do not like this slipperiness and purchase a protective sheet to put over top of it that provides texture for the pen.
+* **Smooth glass** - Almost all iPads have standard smooth glass.
+When using the Apple Pencil with the iPad, most people will find that the glass feels "slippery."
+Some people do not like this slipperiness and purchase a protective sheet to put over it that provides more texture for the pen.

-* **Nano texture** - Starting in 2024, some Apple iPad models can be ordered with a "Nano texture".
+* **Nano Texture** - Starting in 2024, some Apple iPad models can be ordered with "Nano Texture."
 I don't have any direct experience with this texture.

-You can also change the texture with protective sheets for iPads there are some options here: [Surface protection](https://docs.sevenpens.com/drawtab/misc/surface-protectors-obsolete).
-Some of these sheets can help provide more texture for the improved traction with the Apple pencil.
+You can also change the texture with protective sheets for iPads.
+There are some options here: [Surface protection](/drawtab/misc/surface-protectors-obsolete.md).
+Some of these sheets can help provide more texture and improve traction with the Apple Pencil.

 ## Diagonal wobble

-Noticeable diagonal wobble when drawing slowly - this occurs in some scenarios but not others and I need to investigate ti more.
-But this doesn't seem to hinder people.
+Noticeable diagonal wobble when drawing slowly - this occurs in some scenarios but not others, and I need to investigate it more.
+But this does not seem to hinder people.

 ## Apple Pencil